scientific-python/devstats/README.md

 This code expects the personal access token to be in the environment variable `GRAPH_API_KEY`.

-You can [create a personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) on GitHub and save it somewhere you trust.
+You can [create a personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) on GitHub.
+Save the token in a trusted location.

+Finally, add the token to your environment using:

-Then, when you want to use the code: `export GRAPH_API_KEY=<yourkey>`
+`export GRAPH_API_KEY=<yourkey>`

 ## Query script